Plantar Fasciitis: Common Causes and Treatments

 • Over-the-counter pain medication: Anti-inflammatory drugs can help to reduce the pain.
 Ask always for the advice of your doctor or trusted physiotherapist.

-When there is long-term plantar fasciitis, where the patient has experienced many recedes, we have to change approach to the cure it.
+When there is long-term plantar fasciitis, where the patient has experienced many recedes, we have to change our approach to the cure it.

 We have to find the root causes of the plantar fasciitis and treat them.